 Each domain generates its own set of scores that contribute to an overall developmental profile.

-Decoding the Scores: Raw Scores vs Standard Scores vs Percentiles
+Decoding the Scores: Raw Scores vs Scaled Scores vs Percentiles

-Understanding the differences among raw scores, standard scores, and percentiles is critical for accurate Battelle Developmental Inventory- Score Interpretation.
+Understanding the differences among raw scores, scaled scores, and percentiles is critical for accurate Battelle Developmental Inventory- Score Interpretation.

 - Raw Scores: The total number of items passed or observed behaviors recorded during testing sessions.

-- Percentile Ranks: Express how a child’s score compares with peers; for example, a percentile rank of 50 means the child performed better than 50% of children in the normative sample.
+- Percentile Ranks: Express how a child’s score compares with peers; for example, a percentile rank of 50 means the child performed as well as or better than about half of children in the normative sample.

-Standard scores provide a stable metric for identifying whether performance falls within expected ranges or indicates potential delays requiring intervention.
+Derived scores provide a more stable metric for identifying whether performance falls within expected ranges or indicates possible delays requiring closer review.

 The Role of Developmental Quotients in Score Interpretation

-A DQ around 100 suggests typical development; values below this may signal delays.
+A DQ around 100 suggests broadly typical performance relative to age-based norms; values below this may signal delays or areas needing further evaluation.
 For example:

-- A DQ under 70 often points toward significant developmental concerns.
+- A DQ under 70 often points toward more significant developmental concern and usually warrants closer clinical review.

-DQ values help clinicians communicate findings clearly to families by translating abstract test results into understandable terms regarding how far behind or ahead a child may be compared to typical milestones.
+DQ values help clinicians communicate findings clearly to families by translating test results into understandable terms regarding whether development appears typical, uneven, or delayed across domains.

 Battelle Developmental Inventory- Score Interpretation Table